pudly/schmopera-hugo/content/articles/the-business-of-passion.md

 ---
-title: The Business of Passion
+title: "The Business of Passion"
 ---

 I kind of dread being asked what I do.
 That's an awful thing to say, given what an interesting and unique job I have, but it's true.
 At a non-music party [NMP, for your future reference!] or in a cab, the conversation usually starts something like this: